loading

 • Determine which common liver health counseling messages should be addressed in persons with chronic HCV infection

-• Explain recommendations for intake of acetaminophen and nonsteroidal antiinflammatory medications in persons with chronic HCV infection
+• Explain recommendations for intake of acetaminophen and nonsteroidal anti-inflammatory medications in persons with chronic HCV infection

 • Clarify guidance related to alcohol and marijuana use in persons with chronic HCV infection